hinh1108/model-predictive-control/REFLECTIONS.md

 v[t+1]   = v[t] + a[t] * dt
 ```

-These expressions describe what we expect the future position, orientation and speed of our vehicle to be in the future, given their current values.
+These expressions describe what we expect the position, orientation and speed of our vehicle to be in the future, given their current values.

 - `t` is the current timestep and t+1 is the predicted next timestep
 - `dt` is the difference between timesteps